petosak/openhab2-addons/addons/binding/org.openhab.binding.plclogo/README.md

 channel="plclogo:device:<DeviceId>:rtc"
 ```

-This channel supports `DateTime` items.
+This channel supports `DateTime` items only.

 ### Digital
 Each digital thing have currently one channel `state`: